 Foreign Languages: Students must complete at least eight credits in a foreign language.
-The University offers extensive opportunities in Latin and Spanish as well as opportunities in Greek, French, and occasionally in other languages.
+They are able to choose between Latin, Classics, Greek, and several modern languages.
 Some majors require Latin as a pre-requisite.

 Please see the academic catalogue for details.

 Please identity the courses that students may choose from in order to satisfy common curriculum distribution requirements:

 To fulfill the math requirement, students may select either College Algebra, Finite Mathematics, Functions, or Calculus I.

 To fulfill the foreign language requirement, students may select two semesters of either French, German, Greek, Spanish, Italian, or Latin.

 To fulfill the science requirement, students may select two semesters of Biology, Environmental Science, Chemistry, or Physics.